Cirkit Designer Logo

 • Ensure the USB cable is functional and supports data transfer.

-• Check that the correct board and port are selected in the Arduino IDE.
+• Check the selected COM port in the Arduino IDE.

-• Hold the "BOOT" button on the ESP32 while uploading the code.
+• Press and hold the "BOOT" button on the board while uploading.

 • Verify the SSID and password in your code.

-• Ensure the ESP32 is within range of the Wi-Fi router.
+• Ensure the router is within range and supports 2.4 GHz Wi-Fi.

 FAQs

-A: Yes, you can power the ESP32 using a LiPo battery or other DC sources (7-12V) connected to the VIN pin.
+A: Yes, the ESP32 can be powered by a LiPo battery connected to the VIN pin.
+Use a voltage regulator if necessary.

 Q: How do I reset the ESP32?

-A: Press the "EN" button on the board to reset the ESP32.
+A: Press the "EN" button on the board to reset the microcontroller.